 Starting school can be a daunting time for children but it can also be a challenging time for parents and carers whose baby is now a big kid and will be without them for 6+ hours a day.
-They desperately want to know how they are during this time and what they do.
+They desperately want to know how they are and what they do during this time.

 We have put together a list of 10 different questions you can ask your child after school that is definitely going to get you more information about their day and might even get them started on a conversation.